cover image: Binder Park Zoo

 When Can I Visit SkyLark Ridge?

-*Tip: Hours can change throughout the zoo season.
-You should call before you visit to confirm SkyLark Ridge’s schedule for that day.
+Tip: Hours change throughout the zoo season.
+Call the zoo (269-979-1351) before you visit to confirm SkyLark Ridge’s schedule for that day and that the course is open.

 How Much Does it Cost?